 Every leader will have their own style, I believe we are always learning how to deal with different personalities and situations.

 When approaching a scenario like this, first look at yourself, ask if you really need to prioritise one division over the other.
-If so, how can you explain it in such a way that lets all division know they are equally important, this one division just needs particular focus right now for the betterment of everyone?
+If so, how can you explain it in such a way that lets all divisions know they are equally important, this one division just needs particular focus right now for the betterment of everyone?

 We need people like us and we need people different to us.
 We need people who love working with numbers.
 We need people who love dealing with people.
 We need people who love to do the things that we don’t love to do.